ArnoldRamodike/printf/README.md

 If an output error is encountered, a negative value is returned.

 Examples
-#include "holberton.h"
+#include "main.h"

-_printf("Hello Holberton"); // the output will be: Hello Holberton
+_printf("Hello South Africa"); // the output will be: Hello South Africa

 _printf("%c", 'H'); // the output will be: H

-_printf("%s", "Hello Holberton"); // the output will be: Hello Holberton
+_printf("%s", "Hello South Africa"); // the output will be: Hello South Africa

 _printf("%!\n"); // the output will be '%!'